 Price Paid: $250+

-Where do I start with this mammoth boot.
+Where do I start with this mammoth boot?
 Well for one it is probably the heaviest boot remaining on the market today, which for purists out there makes it a must have.
 Each boot weighs approx. 3.25 pounds.
 If you are used to the sneakers most boot makers sell as backpacking boots than you will be taken aback at first.

-I first throught that there was no way that I should be buying a boot this heavy.
+I first thought that there was no way that I should be buying a boot this heavy.
 All the experts say you should go light.
 However as I wore the boot more and more, the boots felt lighter and lighter.
 Instead on the trail I felt more and more secure that I was never going to hurt my feet or turn an ankle.
-While others have twisted ankles or banged the heck out of their toes wearing "Approach Shoes" or cheap Merrells, the boots have done nothing but make me more confident that I can go anywhere on and off the trail.
+While others have twisted ankles or banged the heck out of their toes wearing "approach shoes" or cheap Merrells, the boots have done nothing but make me more confident that I can go anywhere on and off the trail.

 The Idro-Perwanger leather is a one-piece 3mm leather job with the only seam in the ankle (Idro-Perwanger is a tannery in Italy which tans the leather in a special manner which makes it very water-resistant).
 The leather is thick and stiff at first.
 However once I broke the boot in, they are the most comfortable boots I have ever owned.
 The interior calf-skin lining and outer leather molded right to my foot, with the creases in the leather flexing at the perfect spot each time.